NicoJuicy/LearnML/time_series/time_series_decomposition.md

 The result object provides access to the trend and seasonal series as arrays.
 It also provides access to the _residuals_ which are the time series after the trend and  seasonal components are removed.
 Finally, the original or observed data is also stored.

-These four time series can be plotted directly from the result object by calling the `plot()` function.
+These four time series can be plotted directly from the result object by calling the `plot()` function:

 ```python
     from statsmodels.tsa.seasonal import seasonal_decompose